ratatui/ratatui-website/src/content/docs/tutorials/counter-app/basic-app/index.md

 A common pattern found in most Ratatui apps is that they:

 1. Initialize the terminal
-2. Run the application in a loop until the user exits tha app
+2. Run the application in a loop until the user exits the app
 3. Restore the terminal back to its original state

 The `main` function sets up the terminal by calling methods in the `tui` module (defined next), and